Updated on: December 13, 2024

 - ExpressVPN Keys — A password manager that’s included for free with each ExpressVPN subscription.

-- Advanced Protection — Blocks ads, stops ad trackers from spying on your traffic, protects you from accessing malicious sites, and lets you block adult websites on your kid’s macOS.
+- Advanced Protection — Includes an ad blocker, Threat Protection, which stops ad trackers from spying on your traffic and protects you from accessing malicious sites, and Parental Controls, which lets you block adult websites on your kid’s macOS.

 - Obfuscation — Makes your VPN traffic look like regular internet traffic.
 This allows you to use the VPN in restrictive countries like China or on restrictive networks, like at your school or workplace.